Six Sigma: DMAIC Methodology

 At the end of the cycle, additional processes are either addressed or the initial project is completed.

 The dynamic strategies of Six Sigma continue to evolve and are shaped by industry leaders who actively participate in professional organizations and other career development activities, such as continuing education.
-Professionals looking to pursue Six Sigma certification through the standard green belt, black belt, and master black belt progression can do so conveniently online without missing a day of work.
+Professionals looking to pursue Six Sigma certification through the standard Green Belt and Black Belt progression can do so online.